-Homes begin in the mid-$200,000s and top out in the millions.
+Homes begin in the low-$400,000s and top out in the millions.
+The HOA fee is $2,270 per year, plus $500 per month, and covers security and maintenance of amenities and common areas.
 Please verify these prices with a Realtor as they are bound to change.

 A wealth of dining, shopping, and culture is about ten minutes away in Savannah.
 The city's book festival features more than 35 authors.
 Its long-running, internationally known jazz festival brings a wealth of artists to venues across the city.
 Residents can also enjoy Savannah's Ballet Theater, historic house tours, a food and wine festival, a film festival and much more.

 Savannah has three major hospitals, all of which are award-winning and accredited by the Joint Commission.

 Summer temperatures are in the 70s, 80s and 90s.
 Winter temperatures are usually in the 50s and 60s.
 On average, the area receives 48 inches of rain per year.

 Hernando de Soto of Spain traveled to this area in 1540, but the English had a stake here, too.
 A general, James Oglethorpe of England, created a haven for English debtors in the area in 1733, and he defeated Spanish invaders in 1742.